httpwg/structured-field-tests/README.md

 required to test a specific piece of behavior.
 If you want to test interacting behaviors, create tests for each behavior as well as the interaction.

+If a test file ends in `-generated.json`, please modify `generate.py` *and* re-generate the tests in your PR.

 Please feel free to contribute!